laurencw348/applewebsite/documents/design-journey.md

 ### User 3 (Final Submission)
 > Report the results of your user's test.
 You should explain **what the user did**, describe the user's **reaction/feedback** to the design, **reflect on the user's performance**, determine what **re-design choices** you will make **for EACH task**.
 You can also add any additional comments.
 See the example design journey for an example of what this would look like.

-**Task: You are deciding whether to attend the Apple Festival and want to find out whether the festival sells food that meets your dietary requirements.**
+**Task 3: You are deciding whether to attend the Apple Festival and want to find out whether the festival sells food that meets your dietary requirements.**
 - **Did you evaluate the desktop or mobile design?**
   - Mobile
 - **How did the user do?
 Did they meet your expectation?**